phd-consensus/phd-consensus.github.io/2021/04_omicron.md

 ### Summary

+Unlike the economist panel who mostly agreed or were ambivalent about the health threat of Omicron, a significant portion of the PhD respondents did not think that Omicron will deliver a significant hit to economic activity from now through the first half of 2022.
+Many responses forecasted that lockdowns were unlikely and people will carry on with their lives, keeping the economy on its current trajectory.

+The PhD respondents tended to agree more strongly on the role of vaccine distribution on global social welfare (33% strongly agree for PhD students vs. 14% strongly agree for the economist panel).
+The response for the last question, which pertains to travel bans, was similar for both panels.

 ### Question A
 **"Even without renewed Covid-19 restrictions, uncertainty about the health threat from the Omicron variant is likely to deliver a significant hit to economic activity from now through the first half of 2022."**